ParkerBacall/CreativeCoding/README.md

 EDP @ University of Denver

 ## Downloading:
-If you have git set up, you can clone this repo using:
+If you have git set up, you can clone this repo by first changing to the directory you want the repo to be in and then using:

 	git clone https://github.com/ParkerBacall/CreativeCoding.git

-The resulting "CreativeCodingExamples" folder should be placed within the `openFrameworks/apps` folder.
+The resulting "CreativeCoding" folder should be placed within the `openFrameworks/apps` folder.

 ##Bacall_Face:
 An illustration in openFrameworks of the Boognish, logo for the band Ween.